fread-ink/epub-cfi-resolver/README.md

 * Simple Ranges

 Simple Ranges are not fully supported.
 They are parsed as the beginning location of the range.
-That is, for the triple <prefix>,<range-start>,<range-end> they are parsed as <prefix><range-start>.
+That is, for the triple <prefix>,<range-start>,<range-end> it is parsed as <prefix><range-start>.

 ## Resolver

 The resolver only finds the relevant node and hands off any relevant information from the parser (e.g. offset into a text node).
-Currently the resolver prefers node IDs over child index number when locating nodes (if both are present) and completely ignores text location assertions in favor of the offset number.
+Currently the resolver prefers node IDs over child index number when locating nodes (if both are present) and completely ignores Text Location Assertions in favor of the offset number.
+Honestly it seems unclear what to do if Text Location Assertion fails.
+Should we scan forward and backward through the text to find matching text?
+If so, how far?
+What if the assertion isn't a unique occurrence in the text?

 If a node is specified using child node index 0 (e.g. `epubcfi(/0)`) or a number which is one higher than the total number of children, then the resolver currently just returns the first or last child respectively.
 The resolver is supposed to resolve to a location before the first node, or after the last node, but currently this is not implemented and instead references to the first or last node are returned.